- <div style="background-image:url(/live/image/gid/6/width/1600/height/300/crop/1/30485_library.rev.1454952369.png)"/>

 Step 1: Turn in your final official transcript, and then review your credit evaluation and the General Education Curriculum.

 As a transfer student, you will receive an evaluation of your transfer credits and a general education chart from the Office of the Registrar once you have submitted your final transcripts.
 This will help you decide which courses to choose at Lake Forest.
 Your credit evaluation and general education chart will not be final until we have received your final official transcripts.
 If you have not already done so, please submit your final transcripts to the Office of Admissions once they become available.
 All transcripts must be official copies.
+Please note that if you are taking summer courses, you must still submit an official transcript with your spring grades.
+Once you have completed your summer courses, you must then submit your final official transcript.

 * Learn about general registration information and tips here.